 How Far Along Is Your Pregnancy?

 How far along you are determines what kind of abortion procedure you are eligible for.
-The abortion pill (or medical abortion) is only available through the first nine weeks of pregnancy, and abortion is only legal in the state of Massachusetts through viability (usually around 22 weeks).
+The abortion pill (or medical abortion) is only available through the first 10 weeks of pregnancy, and abortion is only legal in the state of Massachusetts for pregnancies less than 24 weeks gestation.

 An ultrasound allows measurements to be taken of the pregnancy to determine how far along you are.
 This is important to protect your health before deciding on an abortion procedure.